 3. The panels don’t work without sun

 While panels still work even when the light is reflected or partially obstructed by clouds, their energy production capacity will be diminished.
-On average, solar panels will generate 10 to 25% of their normal power output on days with heavy cloud coverage.
+On days when there is a lot of cloud cover, solar panels will typically produce 10 to 25% of their typical power production.

 4. Solar panels efficiency is questionable